CMCC-Foundation/ML4Fires/docs/config.md

 ## configuration.toml
+This configuration file defines the essential settings for wildfire prediction, such as features, data paths, and experiment settings.
 | **Key**        | **Description**                                                                                                          |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------ |
 | `drivers`      | List of **input features** for the model (e.g., LAI, temperature, humidity).
 Users can **add or remove variables here**. |